10 Alternatives to Payday Loans

 Read more about:

-Why Payday Loan Is a Trap.
-This article talks about how Payday Loans trap people in a debt-cycle by exploiting legal loopholes, following exploitative practices, and deceiving people.
+Why Payday Loan Is a Trap: Payday Loans trap people in a debt-cycle by exploiting legal loopholes, following exploitative practices, and deceiving people.

-Ten tips to make your food budget stretch till the end of the month.
-This article shares shopping tips to get the most bang for your buck.
+Ten tips to make your food budget stretch till the end of the month: Shopping tips to get the most bang for your buck.
 It shares where and when to buy your food and what to avoid.

 Resources: